Decay of the Weyl curvature in expanding black hole cosmologies: First order redshift

 \subsection{Positive Current}

 Finally in this section we will analyse in all detail the terms appearing in \eqref{eq:divQ:M:null} for the commutation vectorfield $N$ defined in \eqref{eq:N}.
-(For completeness we will include a similar result for the commutator $M_q$ in Lemma~\ref{lemma:div:leading}.)
-As explained in Section~\ref{sec:intro:foliation}, and as it is clear from \eqref{eq:J:123}, a quantitative bound on $\divergence Q[\MLie{N}W]$ can only be obtained under additional assumptions on $\nabla \pid{N}$, (which similarly to the assumptions on $\pid{N}$ have to be recovered in the full existence theorem.)
+As explained in Section~\ref{sec:intro:foliation}, and as it is clear from \eqref{eq:J:123}, a quantitative bound on $\divergence Q[\MLie{N}W]$ can only be obtained under additional assumptions on $\nabla \pid{N}$.

 In addition to (\emph{\textbf{BA:I}.i-vi}) we assume

 and to deal with several ``borderline'' terms we strengthen (\emph{\textbf{BA:I}.iv}) and (\emph{\textbf{BA:I}.vi}) to

 Furthermore we assume